xatkit-bot-platform/xatkit/README.md

 [![Wiki Badge](https://img.shields.io/badge/doc-wiki-blue)](https://github.com/xatkit-bot-platform/xatkit/wiki)

-*Easiest way to get your own smart chatbot.
-Model your bot once, deploy everywhere*
+*Get get your own smart chatbot.
+Design your bot once, deploy it everywhere*

 Xatkit has been created to reduce boilerplate code, complex API understanding, and platform-specific deployment of your bots.
 Xatkit helps you focus on what really matters: **the conversation logic you want to embed in your chatbot**.